Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 ## Block

-Whenever you would be hit by an attack, you may use the Block reaction.
+Whenever you would be hit by an attack (after seeing the initial results of the attack), you may use the Block reaction.
 If you do, you **block** all attacks made against you until the end of the current turn.
 Halve the efficacy of blocked attacks made against you.

 ## Dodge

-Whenever you would be hit a basic attack, Grapple attack or Shove attack, you may use the Dodge reaction.
+Whenever you would be hit a basic attack, Grapple attack or Shove attack (after seeing the initial results of the attack), you may use the Dodge reaction.
 If you do, make an Agility (Athletics) skill check.
 If your skill check result is greater than or equal to the attack roll that hit you, the attack misses instead.

 ## Track